encoredev/encore/docs/how-to/insert-test-data-db.md

 title: Insert test data in a database
 ---

-When you're developing locally, it's often useful to seed databases with test data.
+When you're developing or testing, it's often useful to seed databases with test data.
 This can be done is several ways depending on your use case.

+## Using go:embed

-Perhaps the most straightforward way is to conditionally insert the data on startup, using `go:embed` in combination with Encore's [metadata API](/docs/develop/metadata) to ensure the data is only inserted in your local environment.
+A straightforward way to insert test data is to conditionally insert it on startup using `go:embed` in combination with Encore's [metadata API](/docs/develop/metadata) control in which environments the data gets inserted.
+E.g. only in your local environment.

-## Example
+### Example

 Create a file with your test data named `fixtures.sql`.
 Then, for the service where you want to insert test data, add the following to its `.go` file in order to run on startup.